Policies and Procedures

 If you receive what you feel is an unfair performance review, you have the option of writing a letter explaining the situation from your perspective.
 Your letter should be sent to the Dean of Students Office with a written request that it become part of your file and be included with your supervisor's evaluation whenever that information is shared with prospective employers.

-Accidents and injuries on the job
+Accidents and Injuries on the Job

 Carleton complies with federal and state OSHA regulations.
 Supervisors and student employees are expected to comply with all safety laws, rules and regulations.
-Sudents should immediately report any unsafe working conditions, equipment or practices to your supervisor.
+Students should immediately report any unsafe working conditions, equipment or practices to your supervisor.
 You must wear any and all required protective gear while on the job.
 Fire protection and prevention practices must be complied with at all times.

 All on-the-job accidents or injuries, no matter how small, MUST be reported to your supervisor and to Human Resources within 24 hours of their occurrence.

-Breaks and Lunch Hours
+Breaks and Meal Hours

 You are allowed one 15-minute paid break for every consecutive four-hour shift.
-If a lunch break occurs during a student's shift, you may take the break with the supervisor's permission, but will not be paid for that period of time.
+If a meal break occurs during a student's shift, you may take the break with the supervisor's permission, but will not be paid for that period of time.

 Holiday Pay/Departmental & College Closures